kups23/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 - 4-rev_array.c function  reverses  the content of an arrary
 - 5-string_toupper.c functions changes lowercase to uppercase letters of the string
 - 6-cap_string.c functions  capitalizes all words of string
 - 7-leet.c functions  encodes string to 1337
+- 100-rot13.c functions encodes string to rot13